jxmorris12/language_tool_python/README.md

 Current LanguageTool version: **6.8-SNAPSHOT**

 This is a Python wrapper for [LanguageTool](https://languagetool.org).
-LanguageTool is open-source grammar tool, also known as the spellchecker for OpenOffice.
-This library allows you to make to detect grammar errors and spelling mistakes through a Python script or through a command-line interface.
+LanguageTool is an open-source grammar tool, also known as the spellchecker for OpenOffice.
+This library allows you to detect grammar errors and spelling mistakes through a Python script or through a command-line interface.

 ## Local and Remote Servers